pzmosquito/pudd/README.md

       // "data" argument matches the "data" of the STATE-UPDATE event detail
       // "e" argument is the STATE-UPDATE event "input-user": function (state, data, e) {
-        return state.setIn(["user", "name"], data.value);
+        // use seamless-immutable js to set the value to state path (as an array) return state.setIn(["user", "name"], data.value);
       }
     };